 These Hot Cocktails Are Perfect for Fall and Winter Camping

-While a beer at your campsite is perfect for the summer, these hot cocktails taste just right on a chilly night.
+While a beer at your campsite is perfect for the summer, these hot alcoholic drinks taste just right on a chilly night.